-Q. What’s the difference between long-term control medication and quick-relief medication?
+Q. What’s the difference between long-term control medicine and quick-relief medicine?

-Q. Is it OK to stop my long-term control medication if I don’t have symptoms?
+Q. Is it OK to stop my long-term control medicine if I don’t have symptoms?

-Q. How can I tell if my child’s quick-relief medication is working?
+Q. How can I tell if my child’s quick-relief medicine is working?

 Q. What can I do if my child is having trouble using an inhaler?